 Who Is a Secure Email Gateway Designed For?

-A secure email gateway is perfect for organisations that email often and want to protect their communications.
+A secure email gateway suits organisations that email often and need to protect sensitive communications.

 It's especially important for those handling sensitive data in fields like financial services, legal, government, education, and non-profits.